A Personal Letter to Educators and Older Students

-It made me think about how many of us have traveled by or ignored the pain of others for our whole lives.
-Past systemic inequalities.
-Past everyday injustices.
+It made me think about how often many of us travel by or ignore human pain, systemic inequalities, and everyday injustices.
 “White” people (like me) particularly are raised to drive by, to look the other way as people are treated as somehow “inferior.”

 To think “they” are not “us.”

-I get up every day to get off the train.
+I try every day to get off the train.
 To say “we” ARE “they” ARE “us.”
 To pursue human connection and fight inequality.
 To say all people are equally valuable!

 It’s deep work to change our society so we treat everyone as equally valuable, every day.

 Can we get this started in schools, right now?

-If you’re reading this, you’re one of the best people I know to do this work.
+If you’re reading this, you’re one of the best people we know to do this work.
 The question, as always, is how.

 Here’s #USvsHate’s plan.

-We’re then inviting youth to create anti-hate messaging.
+We’re then inviting students to create anti-hate messaging.
 While the national hate spike is positioning many folks as somehow less valuable than “us,” #USvsHate’s anti-hate messaging will say publicly and loudly that everyone is part of “us.”
 That human beings are “equal in dignity and rights.”
 That everyone is equally valuable!